-To ensure valid responses, participants who self-reported insufficient English proficiency (below "very good") and participants who failed one of two attention checks were excluded from the analysis.
-The probability of passing both attention checks by random guessing was $(\frac{1}{7} x \frac{1}{7}) = 2.04\%$ .
-Participants completing the study 3 standard deviations faster than the average participant were excluded.
+We applied several measures to ensure high data quality.
+To ensure valid responses, participants who self-reported insufficient English proficiency (below "very good") were excluded.
+Participants and participants who failed one of two attention checks embedded within the study were excluded from the analysis.
+The probability of passing both attention checks by random guessing was $(\frac{1}{7} \times \frac{1}{7}) = 2.04\%$ .
+Participants who completed the study 3 standard deviations (SD) faster than the average participant were excluded, as this can indicate insufficient attention to the task.
 There was no exclusion for slow participation.
-In line with the procedure by Celniker et al. (2023) and Tissot and Roth (2025), we further excluded participants who rated the low-effort behavior as equally or more effortful than the high-effort behavior.
+In line with the procedure by Celniker et al. (2023) and Tissot & Roth, 2025), we further excluded participants who rated the low-effort condition behavior as equally or more effortful than the high-effort condition behavior.
 Participants who did not complete the study were excluded from the final analysis.
+Of the initial 2,270 participants, N = 1,560 remained in the samples for final analysis.